hujch23/Kalman-RNN/README.md

 ## 🔬 1.
 KNet

+🙌 Official implementation of ICML 2025 under-review paper " ".
 By introducing Recurrent Neural Network (RNN) modules to learn the Kalman Gain, it overcomes nonlinearity and model mismatch problems while maintaining the low complexity and interpretability of the classic Kalman filter.

 ---